-Nonexchange transactions, in which the District receives value without directly giving equal value in return, include State apportionments, property taxes, Federal and State grants, and donations.
+Revenue resulting from exchange transactions, in which each party gives and receives essentially equal value, is recorded on the accrual basis when the exchange takes place.
+Nonexchange transactions, in which the District receives value without directly giving equal value in return, include State apportionments, property taxes, certain federal and state grants, entitlements and donations.
 Property tax revenue is recognized in the fiscal year received.
 State apportionment revenue is earned based upon criteria set forth from the Community Colleges Chancellor's Office and includes reporting of full-time equivalent students (FTES) attendance.
 The corresponding apportionment revenue is recognized in the period the FTES are generated.
-Revenue from Federal and State grants are recognized in the fiscal year in which all eligibility requirements have been satisfied.
+Revenue from federal and state grants and entitlements are recognized in the fiscal year in which all eligibility requirements have been satisfied.
 Eligibility requirements may include time and/or purpose requirements.

-Operating expenses are costs incurred to provide instructional services including support costs, auxiliary services, and depreciation of capital assets.
-All other expenses not meeting this definition are reported as nonoperating.
 Expenses are recorded on the accrual basis as they are incurred, when goods are received, or services are rendered.